mc-robinson/benchmarking_platform_p23/README.md

 #### Parameters
 To modify the specific parameters of the benchmark, please visit the `BENCHMARK_CONFIG.md` file and change the desired parameters.

 After this configuration file is appropriately modified, run the benchmark using the `run_benchmark.py` script.
-Finally, an automatically generated markdown report of the reulsts can be produced using produce report.py.
+Finally, an automatically generated markdown report of the results can be produced using produce report.py.

 An overview of these steps is below:
 1. Modify BENCHMARK_CONFIG.md as desired